ouspg/SecurityEngineering/README.md

 **[Online Lectures by Ross Anderson & Sam Ainsworth](https://www.youtube.com/@securityengineering1350) for a Security Engineering class at Edinburgh**

-There will be plenty of additional sources and material for every week in corresponding exercises.
+There will be plenty of additional sources and material for every week in the corresponding exercises.